t-Pebbling and Extensions: Extensions

-In this section, we analyze the concepts of optimal pebbling and fractional pebbling from a combinatorial standpoint.
-We see that optimal pebbling can be modeled nicely as an optimization problem.
+In this section, we see that optimal pebbling can be modeled nicely as an optimization problem.
 This in turn leads to a nice combinatorial interpretation of the optimal fractional pebbling number of a graph.
 We use this interpretation to obtain a resulting property of vertex-transitive graphs.
-We begin by generalizing the definition of a distribution to allow non-integral amounts of pebbles to be placed on each vertex. \\ \textbf{Definition}: For a graph $G$, a function $D : V \rightarrow \mathbb{R}^{\geq 0}$ is called a \emph{fractional distribution} on $G$.
-As in an integer-valued distribution, the \emph{size} of $D$ is given by $|D|=\displaystyle{\sum_{v\in V}D(v)}$. \\ We give the following definition, which serves to generalize the notion of a pebbling move. \\ \textbf{Definition}: A \emph{fractional pebbling move} of size $\alpha\in\mathbb{R}^+$ from a vertex $v$, which has at least $2\alpha$ pebbles, to a vertex $u\in N(v)$ removes $2\alpha$ pebbles from $v$ and places $\alpha$ pebbles on $u$. \\ Thus, the pebbles are no longer discrete objects.
-Instead, they can be viewed as infinitely divisible ``piles.''
-Nevertheless, for a vertex $v$, a fractional distribution $D$, and a nonnegative real number $\alpha$, if $D(v)=\alpha$, then we say that there are $\alpha$ pebbles on $v$ under $D$. \\ \textbf{Definition}: A fractional distribution $D$ on a graph $G$ is called \emph{optimal} if the following two conditions hold. \begin{enumerate} \item For every $v\in V$, a pebble can be moved to $v$ after some sequence of fractional pebbling moves, starting from $D$. \item If $D'$ is a fractional distribution on $G$ with $|D'|<|D|$, then there is some $v\in V$ which cannot be reached with a pebble after any sequence of fractional pebbling moves, starting from $D'$. \end{enumerate}
+We begin by giving the generalization of a distribution to allow non-integral amounts of pebbles to be placed on each vertex. \\ \textbf{Definition} (Moews~\cite{optimal hypercubes}): For a graph $G$, a function $D : V \rightarrow \mathbb{R}^{\geq 0}$ is called a \emph{continuous distribution} on $G$.
+As in an integer-valued distribution, the \emph{size} of $D$ is given by $|D|=\displaystyle{\sum_{v\in V}D(v)}$. \\ We give the following definition, which serves to generalize the notion of a pebbling move. \\ \textbf{Definition} (Moews~\cite{optimal hypercubes}): A \emph{continuous pebbling move} of size $\alpha\in\mathbb{R}^+$ from a vertex $v$, which has at least $2\alpha$ pebbles, to a vertex $u\in N(v)$ removes $2\alpha$ pebbles from $v$ and places $\alpha$ pebbles on $u$. \\ Thus, the pebbles are no longer discrete objects.
+Instead, they can be viewed as infinitely divisible ``piles''.
+Nevertheless, for a vertex $v$, a continuous distribution $D$, and a nonnegative real number $\alpha$, if $D(v)=\alpha$, then we say that there are $\alpha$ pebbles on $v$ under $D$. \\ \textbf{Definition}: A continuous distribution $D$ on a graph $G$ is called \emph{optimal} if the following two conditions hold. \begin{enumerate} \item For every $v\in V$, one pebble can be moved to $v$ after some sequence of continuous pebbling moves, starting from $D$. \item If $D'$ is a continuous distribution on $G$ with $|D'|<|D|$, then there is some $v\in V$ which cannot be reached with one pebble after any sequence of continuous pebbling moves, starting from $D'$. \end{enumerate}